zabirmohammad/zabirmohammad.github.io/_pages/cv.md

   - Published research in _Mathematics_ journal.

-- **Bangladesh University of Business and Technology**, Dhaka, Bangladesh (Jun 2021 - Dec 2022)
+- **Bangladesh University of Business and Technology**, Dhaka, Bangladesh (Jun 2021 - Dec 2022) **Researach Assistant,** Department of Computer Science and Engineering
   - Developed deep learning models for signature verification and writer identification.
   - Improved handwriting recognition accuracy with robust feature extraction.
   - Assisted in manuscript preparation and presented research findings at ICCIT 2021.